raver8/raver8/README.md

 - 👋 Hi, I’m Victor K.
 - 👀 I have worked on IoT, Enterprise, and Energy, Machine Learning Initiatives
-- 💞️ I’m looking to collaborate on clean tech, separation chemistryinitiatives.
+- 💞️ I’m looking to collaborate on clean tech, separation chemistry initiatives.
 - 📫 How to reach me @raver8